 The Preamble of Co-Dependents Anonymous

-Co-Dependents Anonymous is a fellowship of men and women whose common purpose is to develop healthy relationships.
+Co-Dependents Anonymous is a fellowship of people whose common purpose is to develop healthy relationships.
 The only requirement for membership is a desire for healthy and fulfilling relationships.
 We gather together to support and share with each other in a journey of self-discovery — learning to love the self.
 Living the program allows each of us to become increasingly honest with ourselves about our personal histories and our own codependent behaviours.

 We rely upon the Twelve Steps and Twelve Traditions for knowledge and wisdom.
 These are the principles of our program and guides to developing honest and fulfilling relationships with ourselves and others.
 In CoDA, we each learn to build a bridge to a Higher Power of our own understanding, and we allow others the same privilege.